F-Marchal/VCF-comparator/README.md

 - ISCORE :  Represent to what degree positions inside this replicate are included inside FILE.
 Equal to IF / IM * 100.
 - IF  : How many position inside this replicate have found at least one similar variant inside FILE.
 - IM : How many position inside this replicate exist.
-- FILE : The name of the replicate that is compared to [File Name].
+- FILE : The name of the replicate that is compared to FILE.

 ### Exploiting result
 - Replicates with low GSCORE and high ISCORE might be replicates with a low number of positions.
 Those positions are likely to be contained in others replicates.
 - Replicates with a low GSCORE and low ISCORE are really different from other replicates.
-They may be aberrant replicates
+They might be aberrant replicates
 - Groups with low GSCORE contain poor quality replicates and / or aberrant replicates.
 - Groups with high GSCORE  are likely to be composed of high quality replicates.
+- Files with hight  ISCORE are likely to be a subset of other files.

 # Main options
 List of options accepted by main.sh
 - h) Return the help of  main.sh
-- d) By default, files are opened during the search to verify is they are variant call format and not Vcard files and to exclude multiple sample files (wich are not supported).
+- d) By default, files are opened during œthe search to verify is they are variant call format and not Vcard files and to exclude multiple sample files (wich are not supported).
 Use this option to turn it off.
 - v) This program will display information during the process.
 - g) This program will only return Files comparison.
-If unspecified (and b unspecified too), position per position score is returned.
+If unspecified (and b unspecified too), Variants summarization score is returned.
 - b) This program will return both Files comparison score and Variants summarization.
 - c) Show files with their complete path.